 Basics of Septic Tanks

 Your septic system is a self-contained compartment that is installed to hold your home’s wastewater.
 A septic system has two main parts; the soil absorption field or drain and the tank.
 When wastewater enters the septic tank, solid waste collects at the septic tank base, forming what is known as a sludge layer.
 Soap residue, grease, and oil produce a sum layer at the surface.
 The middle layer contains the effluent or wastewater.
 When the septic tank fills, the wastewater leaves the tank and reaches the drain field, where it is drained into the soil.
+To learn more how a septic tank works see our post that goes in more depth on how a septic tank works.

 The Main Types of Septic Tanks